ZhuoyunZhong/ros_falcon_interface/README.md

-For more potential usages of the driver and Novint Falcon, please also check the [https://github.com/libnifalcon/libnifalcon/tree/master/examples](https://github.com/libnifalcon/libnifalcon/tree/master/examples) provided by [libnifalcon](https://github.com/libnifalcon/libnifalcon).
+For more potential usages of the interface and driver for Novint Falcon, please also check the [https://github.com/libnifalcon/libnifalcon/tree/master/examples](https://github.com/libnifalcon/libnifalcon/tree/master/examples) provided by [libnifalcon](https://github.com/libnifalcon/libnifalcon).